juliogomez/devops/README.md

 Please edit *k8s_myhero_spark.yml* to update the image name and include your bot email (*myhero_spark_bot_email*), its token (*spark_token*) and DDNS hostname for spark (*myhero_spark_bot_url*).

 We are now ready to deploy your application.
-Make sure to edit all your manifests and replace the image name for the ones you built.
+Make sure to edit all your manifests and replace the image name with the ones you built.

 Now let's be brave and apply all at once!